designstem/projects/waste/index.md

 #### Mycelium

-<var>mycelium</var> is a dense network of fungal threads of which mushroom sprout and of which one could make a variety of products.
+<var>mycelium</var> is a dense network of fungal threads.
+Mushrooms are made up of these threads and they could be used to make a variety of products.

 -